 - Oceania/Australasia - New Zealand.
 A marathon and a 100k on the Te Araroa Trail to be planned for 2019.

 - North America - Canada.
 A marathon and a 100k to be planned for 2019.

 Early in 2018 I realised that I was on track not only to have run a 100k ultra-marathon on every continent but also a marathon.
 Two of the remaining challenges will include marathons as well as the 100k ultra and ensure that I will have completed both distances on all continents.

 AN opportunity to join the GO100

 Would you like to join the Odyssey?
 Have your own adventure and build amazing memories.
 There is scope for a small number of people to join some of the Odyssey stages.
 You do not have to run, you can come along for the adventure, to experience the environment and culture.
 If you are a runner you can choose a distance and participate in the Global Odyssey memory runs alongside Audrey.

-Trips you can currently join are Gobi Desert in Mongolia and the Gambia River.
+The next trip you can currently join are Gobi Desert in Mongolia.

 The Gobi Odyssey trip will take you to Ulanbaatar to the Gobi desert visiting Mandalgov, Dalandzadgad and the UNESCO sites of Yol Am and Bayanzag as well as the Mongolian Steppe.

 Information on the other stages will be added as the details are finalised.
 If you are interested in any of the other Global Odyssey stages before the information is posted contact Audrey or David Scott.